Detecting Entanglement by State Preparation and Local Measurements

+{ Experimental resources to realize the MB framework, i.e., the implementation of Eq. (\ref{eq:expew2}), are equivalent to those for MBQC.
+To clarify the equivalence, let us identify {\it resourceful states} that enable the MB tasks.
+Free resources are local measurements, that is, measurements on individual systems and classical communication that updates measurement outcomes to realize next quantum operations. }

-Experimental resources to obtain the left-hand side in Eq. (\ref{eq:expew}) are summarized as follows.
-One prepares a four-partite network state $N_{23}$.
-Note that for two-qubit cases, a network state in Eq. (\ref{eq:wr}) is a variation of a Smolin state, a four-partite bound entangled state \cite{PhysRevA.63.032306}.
-Note that a Smolin state has been realized with photonic qubits \cite{ Amselem:2009aa, PhysRevLett.105.130501, PhysRevLett.109.040501}.
-The detection scheme also needs a measurement in the basis $|\phi^+\rangle$, which is equivalent to the capability of realizing a controlled-NOT gate, a Hadamard gate, and a fixed-measurement in the $z$-direction; see also Fig. \ref{fig:fig1}.
+Let us first consider the estimation of EWs in an MB manner, where resources are a network state and a joint measurement on bipartite systems, as shown in Fig. \ref{fig:fig1}.
+Note also that a network state is entangled, i.e., with respect to the bipartition $A_2A_3 : B_2B_3$.
+The detection scheme needs a measurement in the basis $|\phi^+\rangle$, which is equivalent to a controlled-NOT gate, a Hadamard gate, and a fixed-measurement in the $z$-direction; see also Fig. \ref{fig:fig1}.